 Normally, all master courses from the University of Porto have three distinct application phases:

-- Third: usually runs at the end of July, from the 19 to the 25 of July (although it may be sooner or later depending on academic constraints).
+• Third: usually runs at the end of July, from the 19th to the 25 July (although it may be sooner or later depending on academic constraints).

 The third phase is the shortest application window, but it has the largest placement quota for a single phase (usually 50%).
 It is mostly geared towards graduate students who have finished their Design degree and wish to pursue further studies.

-This calendar may vary according to the annual Rectory / FBAUP official calendar, or any update pushed by the academic services.
+This calendar may vary according to the annual Rectory / FBAUP official calendar or any update pushed by the academic services.
 It is imperative to verify this information in the news section of the academic portal.
-In any doubt please contact the post-graduation academic services.
+If you have any questions, please contact the post-graduation academic services.

 First, according to the study agreement, you must comply with all the requirements (basically having completed all the course’s classes* and discussing a project proposal with the course director).

-The enrollment renewal takes place in early September.
-Usually from 8 to 14 of September.
+The enrollment renewal takes place from early August to early September, depending on the Academic Calendar.
+Usually from 8 August onwards

 If you interrupt your study plan, make sure to re-apply for enrollment on time.
 Usually from 14 of June to 16 of July